-Vinyl chloride was detected in the April 2011 sample collected from 50 East Oaks Road at a concentration of 0.12J $\mu$ g/L. Vinyl chloride had not been detected previously at 50 East Oaks Road.
-50 East Oaks Road is located adjacent to other locations where vinyl chloride has been detected (13 West Shore Road, 15 West Shore Road, and 2 Hummingbird Hill).
-The April 2011 vinyl chloride detection at 50 East Oaks Road is below its HRL (0.2 $\mu$ g/L).
-CRA/MPCA attempted to collect a sample from 50 East Oaks Road during the October 2011 sampling event, but a response to the sampling request was not received.
-The next routine sampling event at 50 East Oaks Road is scheduled for April 2012.
+Vinyl chloride was detected in the April 2012 sample collected from 50 East Oaks Road at an estimated (J) concentration of $0.18\,\mu\text{g/L}$.
+Vinyl chloride was not detected in the October 2012 sample collected from 50 East Oaks Road.
+The presence of vinyl chloride at 50 East Oaks Road is consistent with previous sampling results from April 2011.
+Prior to April 2011, vinyl chloride had not been detected at 50 East Oaks Road since sampling began at this location (2005).
+50 East Oaks Road is located adjacent to other locations where vinyl chloride has been detected in Area 3 west of Gilfillan Lake (e.g., 13 West Shore Road [abandoned], 2 Hummingbird Hill [abandoned]).
+As of October 2012, vinyl chloride detections from samples collected from 50 East Oaks Road remain below the vinyl chloride HRL (0.2 μ g/L).
+The next routine sampling event at 50 East Oaks Road is scheduled for April 2013.